adelebrgx/ArriendaTuDisfraz/README.md

 # How to

-To visualize the web pages, open index.html in a web browser.
+To visualize the web pages, open localhost/indexPage.php in a local web server.
 The project is also visible at: [https://anakena.dcc.uchile.cl/~abourgei/Tarea/](https://anakena.dcc.uchile.cl/~abourgei/Tarea/)

 # Author